 PILOT BASIC TRAINING

 We developed industry-standard training for Pilot Truck Operators.
-Our Pilot Basic training uses a competency-based approach, with a combination of theoretical, classroom-based training, and on-the road practical training.
+Our Pilot Basic training uses a competency-based approach, with a combination of theoretical, classroom-based training and additional on-the road practical training.

-Trainees must pass a written test following the classroom portion, and successfully complete all the requirements of the practical training.
+Trainees must pass a written test following the classroom portion, and successfully complete all the requirements prior to practical training.

 PILOT ADVANCED TRAINING